raul-izquierdo/english/sources/vocabulary/By Topic/Crime and Punishments.md

     ? Él admitió que había robado el dinero : `He admitted stealing the money` - `He admitted that he had stolen the money` ?
 Finalmente reconoció haber robado el dinero: `He finally owned up to stealing the money`

-condenado a prisión
+culpable = guilty
+    ?
+Fue **declarado** culpable de robo : `He was found guilty of theft`

+absolver = acquit `The jury acquitted him of all charges` - `The jury acquitted him of murder` poner en libertad = release `He was released from prison` - `He was released on bail`

+bajo fianza = on bail
+    ?
+Fue liberado bajo fianza : `He was released on bail`

+## Punishments

+condenado por <crime> = convicted of <crime>
     !
 OJO: no es "to condemn"!!
 Eso se usa para condenas _morales_ `He condemned the actions of the government` - `He condemned the violence`
+    ?
+Fue condenado por robo : `He was convicted of robbery`

+fué sentenciado/condenado a <punishment>
-    = sentenced to prison
+    = sentenced to
+    ?
+Fue sentenciado a prisión : `He was sentenced to prison`

+recibió una condena de x años en prision
     = received a [duration] prison sentence
+    ?
+Recibió una sentencia de cinco años : `He received a five-year prison sentence`

+condenar a alguien a ...
     = to give <sbody> a sentence of
     ?
-Fue sentenciado a prisión : `He was sentenced to prison` ?
-Recibió una sentencia de cinco años : `He received a five-year prison sentence` ?
 El juez le impuso una sentencia de diez años de prisión : `The judge gave him a sentence of 10 years in prison`

-culpable = guilty
-    ?
-Fue declarado culpable de robo : `He was found guilty of theft`

-sentenciado = sentenced
-condenado = convicted
-    ?
-Fue condenado por robo : `He was convicted of robbery`

-absolver = acquit `The jury acquitted him of all charges` - `The jury acquitted him of murder` poner en libertad = release `He was released from prison` - `He was released on bail`

-## Punishments

-bajo fianza = on bail
-    ?
-Fue liberado bajo fianza : `He was released on bail`
+ser multado = be fined
+imponer una multa = impose a fine pagar una multa = pay a fine

+imponer una restricción = impose a restriction

 acceso prohibido = banned
     ?
 Se le prohibió el acceso al país/club : `He was banned from entering the country/club`